Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Pendulum Waves.md

 2 pendulum experiments - one that usually gets wrapped in clingfilm? which can be done alone and one in a cardboard box that can be done with resonance

 **Uncoupled Pendulums**
-To set this up you'll need to have two equal sized supports, using a combination of tables and boxes works well.
+To set this up you'll need to have two equal height supports, using a combination of tables and boxes works well.
 You'll want to view them from above or down the length (e.g. from under the table).

 There are several uncoupled simple pendulums of monotonically increasing lengths which dance together to produce visual travelling waves, standing waves, beating, and random motion.
 One might call this kinetic art and the choreography of the dance of the pendulums is stunning!
-Aliasing and quantum revival can also be shown.
+Aliasing can also be shown.

 The period of one complete cycle of the dance is t (60) seconds.
 The length of the longest pendulum has been adjusted so that it executes some number (51) oscillations in this t (60) second period.
 The length of each successive shorter pendulum is carefully adjusted so that it executes one (perhaps) additional oscillation in this period.
 Thus, the 15th shortest pendulum (or however many there are) undergoes 65(ish) oscillations.
 When all 15 pendulums are started together, they quickly fall out of sync—their relative phases continuously change because of their different periods of oscillation.
 However, after t (60) seconds they will all have executed an integral number of oscillations and be back in sync again at that instant, ready to repeat the dance.